BYU-ITC-344/byu-itc-344.github.io/lab-4/index.md

 ## Requirements
 **Please** check the writeup for specifics you need to submit. <br>
-[ ] 15 Points - Get into the Windows VM and reset the password for an account other than the flag account
+[ ] 15 Points - Get into the Windows VM
 [ ] 15 Points - Get into the Linux VM and reset the password for an account other than the bob account
 [ ] 15 Points - Get into the Mac and reset the password for an account other than the flag account
 [ ] 15 Points - Crack the Linux password